pypeit/PypeIt/doc/bias.rst

     bias useframe bias

-to the PYPIT reduction file.
+to the PypeIt reduction file.

 Subtract Overscan
 -----------------